bloominstituteoftechnology/build-sprint-bucket-list-reusable-BE/README.md

 Hi guys!
 Here is some documentation to help you figure out the API

+Here are some dummy accounts with stuff in them if you'd like to use them for development:

+username: "dummy1"
+password: "dummy1"

+username: "dummy2"
+password: "dummy2"

+**dummy1 has 2 buckets with 1 item each associated with it, dummy2 has 1 bucket with 1 item**

 This is the full url that you will need as a prefix to every request:
     https://bw-bucketlist.herokuapp.com/api